bvirk/heatskirt/README.md

 ![promicro](https://github.com/bvirk/heatskirt/blob/main/img/promicro.png)

-Besides USB, the sensors is a DHT22 humidity and temperature sensor and a NTC resistor and a SSD1306 OLED display.
+Besides USB, the sensors is a DHT22 humidity and temperature sensor, a NTC resistor and a SSD1306 OLED display.
 The power supply delivers 180ma at 5v.
-The separation to high voltage can be seen where removed copper makes the veroboard is shine lighter.
+The separation to high voltage can be seen where removed copper makes the veroboard shine lighter.
 The white brick that is sticking out under the BT138 triac is a moc3041 zero crossing detect optocoupler.

 # heatskirt software